-Our competitors may succeed in developing technologies and products that are more effective or affordable than those that we are developing.
-In addition, one or more of our competitors may achieve product commercialization of or patent protection for competitive products earlier than us, which would preclude or substantially limit sales of our products.
+Competition in the development of biopharmaceutical products is intense, both from biopharmaceutical and biotechnology companies, and is expected to increase.
+Many of our competitors have greater financial resources and larger research and development staffs than us, as well as substantially greater experience in developing products, obtaining regulatory approvals, and manufacturing and marketing biopharmaceutical products.
+Competition with these companies involves not only product development, but also acquisition of products and technologies from universities and other institutions.
+We also compete with universities and other institutions in the development of biopharmaceutical products, technologies and processes and for qualified scientific personnel.
+There can be no assurance that our competitors may achieve product commercialization of or patent protection for competitive products earlier than us, which would preclude or substantially limit sales of our products.
 Further, several companies are attempting to develop and market products to treat certain diseases based upon technology that would lessen or eliminate the need for human antibodies.
 The successful development and commercialization by any of our competitors of any such product could have a material adverse effect on our future business, financial condition and results of operations.